 The desire started young for me and I’m telling you it is possible to go out there.
 It’s not about granting a wish on it, it’s about doing something about it and committing yourself to this.
 Take action.
 As my mother tells me, “If there’s a way, there’s a will.”
 Don’t let your financial situation hold you back because there are ways to make your dream trip more than a dream but reality.

-Here are some important ways that will help you achieve going to that dream place of yours or somewhere that means importance to you:
+Here are some important ways that will help you achieve going to that dream place of yours:

 3. Find extra ways to make money.

-This might mean getting a second job (see in your college if you can take one up), selling your used (but still in good condition) things online (I love using online marketplaces– I made a couple hundreds from doing so!), and asking to help your parents or neighbors in exchange to get paid.. there’s so many things to do so!
-Just, of course, stay away from doing illegal things please.
+This might mean getting a second job (see in your college if you can make one up), selling your used (but still in good condition) things online (I love using online marketplaces– I made a couple of hundreds from doing so!), and asking to help your parents or neighbors in exchange to getting paid.. there are so many things to do so!
+Just, of course, stay away from doing illegal things, please!